larrycameron80/globe/README.md

 to install node on your distribution look at [Installing Node.js via Package Manager][] -- or, more preferably: [nvm][].

-In addition to that, globe can be built in a virtual machine that is managed using [Vagrant][].
-To make it easier for you, we provide a [Vagrantfile][] that builds an ubuntu (12.04) virtual machine with everything necessary for developing and building globe.
+In addition to that, Globe can be built in a virtual machine that is managed using [Vagrant][].
+To make it easier for you, we provide a [Vagrantfile][] that builds an ubuntu (12.04) virtual machine with everything necessary for developing and building Globe.
 If you have vagrant installed run `vagrant up` and wait until everything is ready.

 **NOTE**: By default, Vagrant will expose the local Globe instance on